jagi/meteor-astronomy/README.md

 #### Fields

 The class schema is useless without definition of the fields.
 We have several ways of defining fields.
-Let's examine each one.

-**Simple list of fields:**
+Let's see the easiest way of defining them.

 ```js
 Post = Astro.Class({